OpenStickCommunity/Hardware/3D Prints/OSBMX v2/Community submissions/OSBMX v2 - SiTong Edition/README.md

 Revision History:

 v2.0 SiTong Edition
-- Changed some geometry so that you can use SiTong caps with the 24mm and 30mm OSBLP v2s
+- Changed some geometry so that you can use SiTong caps with the 24mm and 30mm OSBLP/OSBMX v2s

 v2.0
 - Conversion to LP design